 The Myanma Foreign Trade Bank is endeavouring to provide a complete range of international banking and financial services to its customers through its worldwide extensive and firmly established correspondent network of over (263) banks in (54) countries.
 The Bank will strive to improve its services in line with the latest international banking developments to be able to carry out the implementation of achieving a highly developed financial services sector.

-Myanma Foreign Trade Bank is organized with (11) departments and carrying out various bank’s task.
-The following departments are
+Myanma Foreign Trade Bank is organized with (11) departments as follows and carrying out various bank’s task -

 - Admin Department & Cash Department